 Because income tax documents are generally required by lenders to confirm details regarding your financial standing, not filing income taxes can result in significant issues in the process of obtaining a mortgage and buying a home.

 For the self-employed, lenders generally look at the Notice of Assessment in order to verify levels of income, usually for the past two years.
 Along with job history and credit rating from Fifth Third, income is a major factor that lending organization consider when determining a person’s eligibility for a mortgage.
-Those who are self-employed a required to report not only about the lost PAN card, but also their taxable income, as indicated on line 150 of you Notice of Assessment, or else provide records as to gross income to demonstrate qualifying income figures in the case of a low taxable income.
+Those who are self-employed are required to report not only about the lost PAN card, but also their taxable income, as indicated on line 150 of you Notice of Assessment, or else provide records as to gross income to demonstrate qualifying income figures in the case of a low taxable income.

 Not filing income taxes creates issues for those who are self-employed because the Notice of Assessment is the documentation of having filed taxes.
 Thus, reporting income is difficult without filing taxes.
 Check my blog to see why it’s important to put a portion of your funds away, and ways of how it can grow without much risk.